 Business Plan Lesson 3: Market Research in Business Plans

-When you prepare to vacation in a new city, state, or country, do you set out uninformed about your destination — or do you read a few guidebooks, surf the Internet for advice, or perhaps visit a travel agent?
+When you prepare to vacation in a new city, state, or country, do you set out uninformed about your destination — or do you read a few guidebooks, surf the internet for advice, or perhaps visit a travel agent?
 You likely do at least a little bit of homework first so that you know what to expect.

 Everyone is NOT your customer.
 The more well-defined your customer, the more confidence the reader has that you actually know your market.
 What is the geographic scope of your market?
 Is this a hard or soft boundary?
 Describe demographics of target customers.
 Why will a customer buy your product?
 Who are the innovators – the ones who will be first to buy – among target customers?

+From the customer’s perspective, describe the three most important features of your product.
 Which of the following elements will be most influential in your customer’s buying decision?
 Which are irrelevant?

 Customer Sensitivities

-- Price, Quality
+- Price and Quality

 - Your Reputation and Customer Service